What help can you get if you can’t pay your important bills and debts?

 StepChange operates debt management plans (DMPs) for hundreds of thousands of people.
 You make one affordable payment to StepChange each month and they divide it between your non-priority debts.
 There are no fees charged.
 And interest and charges are almost always stopped.

 Don’t go to any firm that charges for a debt management plan.
 Even if you think they are nice and friendly, you can get exactly the same plan with no fees from StepChange.
-Why pay money in fees for no gain?
+Why pay money in fees for no benefit?

 3) other debt options – token payments, insolvency